klintan/vo-survey/README.md

 #### Additional information
 **Active** is used loosely and subjectively, pretty much if I see that either some PR has been merged, commit has been made or even some maintainer/author has addressed an issue the past 12 month I consider it active.

+*somewhat* for ORB-SLAM3 means that people are working on it but the main author is not reacting to pull requests, but its SOTA.

 Some libraries are addded that do not have a ROS-wrapper, however they might be there because it would be fairly straightforward to write a wrapper, or because the implementation is interesting for inspiration or similar.